Malforge-Maldev-Public-Organization/AntiVirus-Evasion-with-Payload-Encoding/README.md

 To test the payload against antivirus software, the following website is used.

 > AntiScan.Me | Online Virus Scanner Without Result Distribution\
-Scan your file online with multiple different antiviruses without distributing the results of your scan. [www.antiscan.me](https://www.antiscan.me/)
+Scan your file online with multiple different antiviruses without distributing the results of your scan. [antiscan.me](https://www.antiscan.me/)

-Virustotal, is currently considered a scam for using the malware that is published on it

 **Virustotal** is often criticized for using the malware uploaded to its platform.